ai2cm/fv3net/README.md

 both external packages as well as tools developed locally at Vulcan.
 The internal Vulcan dependencies are included as submodules in the `external` folder, while the external dependencies are managed using anaconda with an `environment.yml`.
+The Vulcan submodules can be download, if they aren't already, by running

+    make update_submodules

-Assuming anaconda is installed, the environment can be created by running
+Then, assuming anaconda is installed, the environment can be created by running

     make create_environment